Today's Articles

 During his three years as a law student at NYU Law, Delany was also a teacher in Harlem elementary schools within the New York City Public School system.
 From 1926 until 1933, Delany served as Assistant U.S. Attorney for the Southern District of New York.
 By 1934, he was the highest-paid Black federal appointee in the nation and had won 493 of the 500 cases he had argued in the U.S. District Court.
 He was appointed tax commissioner and later a judge in the Domestic Relations Court.
 In 1929, Delany ran for Congress, representing New York's "old" twenty-first district (today's (2015) but losing the general election.

-During the Harlem riot of 1935, Delany and Mayor LaGuardia walked through the streets together to try and quiet things down.
+During the Harlem riot in 1935, Delany and Mayor LaGuardia walked through the streets together to try and quiet things down.
 After the riot, the mayor appointed Delany and others to the investigatory commission that found that the riot was caused not by communist agitators but by economic deprivation, racial discrimination, and an unresponsive city government.
 He joined Mintzer, Todarelli, and Kleid in 1933 but left in 1937 to run his law practice.
 Among his many clients was the classical contralto, Marian Anderson.
-In 1939, Delany introduced the resolution to the executive board of the NAACP that led to her performing instead on the steps of the Lincoln Memorial.
+In 1939, Delany introduced the resolution to the NAACP executive board, leading to her performing instead on the steps of the Lincoln Memorial.
 On January 1, 1942, he was appointed Justice of the Family Court and served until 1955.

 To Become a Lawyer